koliac/Rexipe/README.md

 ## User Stories

 - As a user, I can search for recipes
-- As a user, I can see what restaraunts are selling a certain dish in a specific area
+- As a user, I can see which restaraunts are selling a certain dish in a specific area
-- As a beta user, I can get an email of pre-registered account information
+- As a beta user, I can register an account
+- As a registered user, I can log in to user dashboard
+- As a registered user, I can bookmark recipes that I like
-- As a registered user, I can
+- As a registered user, I can contribute my own recipes